After the rain, we were lucky enough to have a rainbow send off from an amazing weekend in Savannah.

 From the boat to the beach

-A walk through the woods, with an armadillo along the way!
+A walk through the woods, with a few armadillo along the way!

 Captain’s House, Ranger Station, c.
 1900